Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Experiments

 \subsection{Evaluation metrics}

-For both certified recovery and certified detection we produce a standard segmentation output (without any abstentions) and a corresponding certification map (Figure \ref{fig:cert_map}).
-In case of certified detection, the segmentation output remains the same as for the original segmentation model.
-For the certified recovery, the output is obtained by a majority vote over the segmentations of demasked images (Section \ref{section:certification}) and is different from the original model output.
+For both certified recovery and certified detection, we generate a standard segmentation output (without any abstention) and a corresponding certification map (Figure \ref{fig:cert_map}).
+In case of certified detection, the segmentation output remains the same as for the original segmentation model, however, there may be false alerts in the certificaton map.
+For the certified recovery, the output is obtained by a majority vote over the segmentations of demasked images (Section \ref{section:certification}).
 We evaluate the mean intersection over union (mIoU) for these outputs.
 The certification map is obtained by assigning to each certified pixel the corresponding class from the segmentation output and assigning a special \emph{uncertified} label to all non-certified pixels.
 For each image we evaluate the fraction of pixels which are certified and correct (coincide with the ground truth). \%C is a mean of these fractions over all the images in the dataset.
-However, in semantic segmentation task, the class frequencies are usually skewed, therefore global pixel-wise accuracy alone is an insufficient metric.
+In semantic segmentation task, the class frequencies are usually skewed, therefore global pixel-wise accuracy alone is an insufficient metric.